 In accordance with the STF Act, a person who is a Trustee or a dependant of a Trustee of any fund shall not receive benefits from the Fund.
-During the period there was one related entity transactions disclosed in Note 3.2 that was provided in contravention of the STF Act.
+During the period there were no related party transactions.

 Judicial Decisions and Reviews by Outside Bodies